-How high should my protein intake per day be when cutting?

 Setting your numbers at the lowest scientifically recommended intake when utilizing intermittent fasting is smart.
 This will allow you to preserve muscle mass and also feel completely satiated on a cut, while allowing you take advantage of the following benefits:

-The Amazing Benefits of a Lower Protein Intake Per Day When Cutting
+The 4 Amazing Benefits That Comes With Having a Lower Protein Intake When Cutting

 Okay, so there are four major benefits of using a lower protein intake when dieting for fat loss: